top of page

 Scale Changer Harmonium Coupler Mechanism

-The picture to the right shows a close up of the coupler sticks at the low end of the keyboard with the keyboard shifted up four notes.
+The picture to the right shows a close up of the coupler sticks at the low end of the keyboard with the keyboard shifted up five notes.

 When a key at the right end of stick is pressed, the associated stick lifts the lifter of the key one octave below the key, allowing this reeds to sound.